Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Corner of Dao Duy Tu and Pho Ma May

 MAP.
 Fresh beer flows for cheap from vendor carts and makeshift bars on Pho Ma May Street.
 The atmosphere, made up mostly of tourists, is lively and fun.
-The beer costs less than 10k and – just like the Original Bia Hoi Corner – tables and chairs are set up in the street…until the cops push everyone back.
+The beer costs less than 10k and – just like the Original Bia Hoi Corner – tables and chairs are set up in the street…until the police push everyone back.

 Pro Tip: Most of the vendors selling Bia Hoi offer a menu of bar snacks – like fried rolls, boiled peanuts and fried chicken feet.